Piterden/vue-crossword/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Piterden/chessbot/blob/master/LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Piterden/vue-crossword/blob/master/LICENSE) file for details.